Otto Buggisch

 Otto Buggisch (28 June 1910 – 15 September 1991) was a German mathematician who, during World War II, was a cryptanalyst working in the cipher bureau, the Cipher Department of the High Command of the Wehrmacht (OKW/Chi) responsible for deciphering of the opposing forces Communications.
 He also dealt with the security control of own key procedures.
 Through research and revelations exposed by two Polish officers, late in the war, he recognized the true cryptographic weaknesses of the Enigma rotor cipher, key machine used by the German armed forces to encrypt their secret communications, in World War II.

-History
+Life

 Buggisch graduated from the Ludwig-Georgs Gymnasium (LGG) in Darmstadt in 1928.
 He studied pure mathematics and physics and the subsidiary subject applied mathematics at the Technische Universität Darmstadt.

 In 1938, Buggisch was promoted to Dr. rer. nat. with a mathematical dissertation titled On the Rarity of Equations with Affect (German: Über die Seltenheit der Gleichungen mit Affekt) which was supervised by Udo Wegner at the Technische Universität Darmstadt.

 During the war, Buggisch held the military rank of a sergeant in group 7/VI at OKW/Chi.